peteleco/notifier/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/peteleco/notifier.svg?style=flat-square)](https://packagist.org/packages/peteleco/notifier)

 This module send notification to  Microsoft Teams using a webhook.
+You can see the request hitting the webhook through the tests.
+You can clone this repo and change the ```config('notifier.hooks.orders.updated')``` to test with your hook without running docker.
 ## Installation

 You can install the package via composer: